linna/auth-mapper-pgsql/README.md

 This package provide a concrete implementation for authentication interfaces and for the authorization interfaces of the framework.

-Mappers use as persistent storage mysql through php pdo.
+Mappers use as persistent storage postgresql through php pdo.

 # Requirements